davidmreed/ktema-org-zola/content/articles/2023-02-23-understanding-build-orgs-manipulating-the-build-org/index.md

 This third part of the series, which began with [Understanding Build Orgs: Environmental Dependencies](@/articles/2023-01-24-understanding-build-orgs-environmental-dependencies.md), [What does `unpackagedMetadata` do for a 2GP?](@/articles/2022-02-20-2gp-unpackaged-metadata.md), and [Understanding Build Orgs: How a Build Org is Built](@/articles/2023-01-31-understanding-build-orgs-how-build-org-is-built.md), brings us to a close by getting as deep into the guts of the second-generation package (2GP) build org as we can get.
 Specifically, we'll tease out a thread we found at the end of Part 2: the fact that there's a Metadata API ZIP payload deployed into the build org before our packaged source.

-Let's recall from Part 1 and 2 that there are a couple of thorny edge cases in terms of environmental dependencies that we haven't yet figured out how to serve, or serve well:
+Let's recall from Part 1 and 2 that there are a couple of thorny edge cases in terms of environmental dependencies that we haven't yet figured out how to serve, or serve well.
+In particular, we'll follow up on the challenge of packages that have dependencies on Standard Value Set entries.

-- Packages that have dependencies on the Record Type feature for an sObject owned by another package.
-- Packages that have dependencies on Standard Value Set entries.

 In Part 2, we observed